simonrob/email-oauth2-proxy/README.md

 ### OAuth 2.0 client credentials
 As part of the proxy setup process you need to provide an OAuth 2.0 `client_id` and `client_secret` to allow it to authenticate with email servers on your behalf.

 If you have an existing client ID and secret for a desktop app, you can use these directly in the proxy.
-You can also use the client ID and secret from any email client that supports IMAP/SMTP OAuth 2.0 authentication with the email server you would like to connect to.
+You can also reuse the client ID and secret from any email client that supports IMAP/SMTP OAuth 2.0 authentication with the email server you would like to connect to.

 If you do not have access to credentials for an  existing client you will need to register your own.
 The process to do this is different for each provider, but the registration guides for several common ones are linked below.
 In all cases, when registering, make sure your client is set up to use an OAuth scope that will give it permission to access IMAP/SMTP – see the sample configuration file for examples.